-Municipal governments can also help their residents go solar by enacting a local PACE financing program.
-PACE programs connect building owners with long-term, low-cost financing for energy upgrades, include solar installations.
-The building owner pays off PACE financing over time through an adder to their property tax.
-PACE financing makes energy upgrades cashflow positive from day one.
+Municipal governments can help their residents go solar by enacting a Property Assessed Clean Energy (PACE) program.
+PACE programs connect building owners with long-term, low-cost financing for energy upgrades.
+These upgrades can include solar installations.
+The building owner pays off PACE financing over time.
+They pay through an additional charge on their property tax.
+PACE financing makes energy upgrades cash-flow positive from day one.
 This is because the annual PACE repayments are lower than the energy savings associated with the project.
-Once a state allows PACE financing, your municipality can pursue PACE programs for its constituents.
-To see if your state has passed PACE legislation, check with Pace Nation.
-For more information on municipal PACE programming, visit our PACE financing page.
+Your municipality can pursue PACE programs for its constituents if your state allows PACE financing.
+Pace Nation tracks the states with PACE programs.
+Visit our PACE financing page for more information about municipal PACE programming.

 Aggregate demand through Community Choice Aggregation (CCA)

 Community Choice Aggregation (CCA) is a third way to encourage more solar.
 Under CCA, municipalities aggregate their residents’ electrical demand.
 Municipalities buy electricity through direct contracts with energy producers.
 Residents then have a choice.
 They can continue buying their electricity from the utility.
 Or, they can buy it from the municipality.

 CCA is a way to help communities use more renewable energy than what may be available from the utility.
 Presently, only a few states have legislation that allow for CCA.
 Only one state, California, has operational CCA programs.